kamui-fin/gazou/README.md

 cd gazou
 mkdir build
 cd build
-cmake ..
+cmake .. -DGUI=ON
 sudo make install
 ```

+#### Wayland

+For wayland users, `gazou` must be compiled with `-DGUI=OFF` and use the equally functional command line interface.
+This is due to the fact that Wayland does not support applications registering their own global hotkeys as a security measure.

-## Usage
+## GUI

 You can run the program by typing `gazou` in your terminal.
 It runs in the background and should appear in your system tray.
 If you click on the app in the tray, a settings dialog should appear.
 In here, you can customize the keybinds to your liking.
 The default hotkeys are:

 - `Alt+A`: Vertical OCR
 - `Alt+D`: Horizontal OCR